Author Bernard Preston

 Bernard Preston signing books at a congress in Vilamoura.

-As a physics-graduate he has built his own solar farm and although still connected they are in effect off the grid; harvesting rainwater is part of both his commitment to the planet and his family's innovation.
-He and his wife call it building a Cyan Zone at their home; caring for themselves and the planet.
+As a physics-graduate he has built his own solar farm and although still connected he and his wife Helen are in effect off the grid; harvesting rainwater is part of both his commitment to the planet and his family's innovation.

-They call their green journey.
+They call it their green journey.

 Qualifications

 Author Bernard Preston has two bachelors degrees, one majoring in physics and chemistry, and the other in education.
-He also has a one-year diploma qualifying him to teach physical science at the high school level.
+He also has a one-year diploma qualifying him to teach science at the high school level.

 Further, he has a Doctorate Degree from the National University of Health Sciences in Lombard, Illinois.